 An HVAC technician installs, repairs, and maintains heating, ventilation, and air conditioning systems in order to improve the climate and air quality of a home or commercial property.
 Services can include new installations, warranty or emergency repairs, as well as answering customer’s questions and offering recommendations on future work.

-If we could automate this work with our HVAC software we would, but since we can't, we know how essential reliable technicians are to your business.
+we would, but since we can't, we know how essential reliable technicians are to your business.
 HVAC systems involve complex wiring and potential safety hazards, so if you do decide to hire a new team member, go slow and make sure you offer a job to the best possible candidate.

 Is it a good time to start attracting talented technicians?
 A few years ago, there were over 332,900 qualified HVAC techs in the United States alone—and according to the Bureau of Statistics, that number is only going up.
 Take a look at this sample HVAC job description and use it as a template to encourage the best of the best to join your team.

 In this post, we’ll also look more closely at things you should consider when putting together your job listing and weighing different candidates.

 While the type of HVAC technician job description will vary depending on the position, this template will generate qualified leads so you can attract the most experienced and enthusiastic professionals to your business:

 Local residential HVAC company is looking for an experienced and self-motivated technician to add to our growing team.
 This is a permanent, full-time position with benefits and a competitive salary.
 We supply all techs a cell phone, service vehicle, and tools, We also offer continued training opportunities.
 Come be part of our tight-knit team!